sporto/elm-tutorial/fetching_resources/showing_errors_3.md

   Signal.mailbox NoOp
 ```

-Here we have a mailbox where we can send any action we want to run.
+Here we have a mailbox where we can send any root action we want to run.